 - One TIPS Team Member by the stairs to prevent individuals from going upstairs unless the only bathroom in the location is upstairs then they will monitor bathroom usage (in the case of the 18th Street Commons Community Building, this member can be an extra “floater” or assist at the bar area);

-- Note that Residence Life staff will be informed of the TIPS Team Member names and will seek these individuals as the main point persons for policy compliance enforcement.
+- Note that Campus Life staff will be informed of the TIPS Team Member names and will seek these individuals as the main point persons for policy compliance enforcement.

 - Students may not leave the Registered Event and return with more alcohol.
 Students may not arrive to the Registered Event after 2 hours into the Event.

 - Unused alcohol shall not be returned to guests until the following day or may be disposed of by the TIPS Team at the end of the night.

 - Receiving approval for a Registered Event indicates an agreement on the part of the members of the organization to adhere to the Code of Student Conduct, and the Registered Event Policy as outlined above.
 Susquehanna University’s university officials, including student staff and Public Safety officers who are acting in performance of their duties, reserve the right to perform policy compliance and safety and security checks for the duration of the event.
 Failure to cooperate with university officials or failure to adhere to the policies as outlined above may result in the Event being shut down early and may preclude the host organization from hosting future registered events.